acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 ## What Do You Mean?

 Recently, I was working on a side project writing a [multi-armed bandit simulator](https://github.com/acviana/multiarmed-bandit-simulation/tree/main) from scratch.
-Part of the code requires iteratively appending to a series of numbers and then calculating the mean.
-It turns out that instead recalculating the mean over the entire series each time you can instead use a more computationally efficient [incremental mean](https://math.stackexchange.com/a/106720).
+Part of the code requires iteratively appending to a series of numbers and calculating the mean.
+It turns out that instead recalculating the mean over the entire series each time you can use a more computationally efficient [incremental mean](https://math.stackexchange.com/a/106720).
 Here what that looks like in Python:

 ```python
 def incremental_mean(mean: float, observation: float, n: int) -> float: